๐Ÿ—ฟIntro to Anthropology

 Why This Matters

 Language families are one of the most powerful tools anthropologists use to reconstruct human history.
-When you study how languages relate to one another, you're essentially reading a map of ancient migrations, cultural contact, and social boundaries—all without a single archaeological dig.
-Your exams will test whether you understand how linguists classify languages, what these classifications reveal about population movements, cultural diffusion, and identity formation, and why some language families spread across continents while others remained regionally concentrated.
+When you study how languages relate to one another, you're reading a map of ancient migrations, cultural contact, and social boundaries without a single archaeological dig.
+Exams will test whether you understand how linguists classify languages, what these classifications reveal about population movements, cultural diffusion, and identity formation, and why some language families spread across continents while others stayed regionally concentrated.

 Don't just memorize which languages belong to which family.
-Instead, focus on what each family demonstrates about human adaptation and expansion.
-Ask yourself: What does the geographic spread of a language family tell us about the people who spoke it?
+Focus on what each family demonstrates about human adaptation and expansion.
+What does the geographic spread of a language family tell you about the people who spoke it?
 How do linguistic features reflect cultural practices?
-The families below are organized by the anthropological concepts they best illustrate—because that's how exam questions will approach them.
+The families below are organized by the anthropological concepts they best illustrate, because that's how exam questions will approach them.

 Families That Trace Ancient Migrations